 Continuing with the saga of the railroad that was never built.
-You can view the previous three articles by going to the home page, where they appear in the row of featured articles.
+You can view the previous (and future) articles by going to the home page and clicking on the tag for railroads.

 Before I proceed with the next installment, I must insert here an article on the subject of the defunct railroad company written for the Lambertville Beacon by Clint Wilson.1

 1873—The Proposed Railroad